Blog Hero

 You should replace your gauze pad every 30–60 minutes at home.
 Ensure the gauze pad is lightly wetted and folded thick when you place it over the extraction site, and check it for blood when you’re changing it out.
 If you run out of gauze, you can also use a damp tea bag as long as you bite down gently yet firmly.

-You’ll know when to stop using gauze when you can’t see any blood on the gauze you’re replacing.
+You’ll know when to stop using gauze after a tooth extraction when you can’t see any blood on the gauze you’re replacing.
 It’s important to follow the post-operative care provided by your dental team.

 Check your gauze pad for blood 1 hour after surgery.
 If you’re still bleeding, replace the gauze and bite down with firm pressure.
 Repeat this process until the site isn’t bleeding anymore.
 However, if it’s been 4 hours and you’re still bleeding a lot, call your dentist.